fusionhuh/wava/README.md

 # about

-wava is a commandline audio visualizer for Pulseaudio (ALSA coming soon) that is heavily inspired by [cava](https://github.com/karlstav/cava). however, instead of visualizing audio with bars like cava and many other visualizers, wava focuses on creating aesthetic scenes by using colors and shapes that react to characteristics of the sounds being played like pitch and amplitude.
+wava is a commandline audio visualizer for Pulseaudio and ALSA that is heavily inspired by [cava](https://github.com/karlstav/cava). however, instead of visualizing audio with bars like cava and many other visualizers, wava focuses on creating aesthetic scenes by using colors and shapes that react to characteristics of the sounds being played like pitch and amplitude.